johnwalicki/TI-SimpleLink-Workshop/part3/TOFDASH.md

 ### Step 2 - Graph mmWave IoT Sensor data using Node-RED

 - The mmWave Time of Flight flow displays the IoT Sensor Device data on a Node-RED Dashboard.
+It uses the Node-RED Chart node to display a single bar representing the height.
+The flow also implements a gauge.
+There is a nice node-red-contrib-ui-level widget that shows tick marks as both vertical and horizontal elements.
+Various mmWave sensor data is displayed as text values.

 ![Node-RED mmWave ToF Flow](/screenshots/NRD-TI-mmWave-Dashboard-flow.png)

 ### Step 3 - Time of Flight Dashboard

 - Turn to the Node-RED Dashboard browser tab, click on the menu tab in the upper left corner, and select the mmWave ToF tab.
-- On the mmWave ToF dashboard, you will see a bar chart, a Level and a Gauge.
+- On the mmWave dashboard, you will see a bar chart, a Level and a Gauge.

 ![Node-RED mmWave ToF Flow](/screenshots/NRD-TI-mmWave-Dashboard.png)

 ### Congratulations - The mmWave Dashboard is configured
 Continue to the next step - [Store Distance Data](CLOUDANT.md)